 While they were going, some of the guard went into the city and told the chief priests everything that had happened.
 After the priests had assembled with the elders, they devised a plan to give a large sum of money to the soldiers, telling them, "You must say, "His disciples came by night and stole him away while we were asleep."
 If this comes to the governor's ears, we will satisfy him and keep you out of trouble."
 So they took the money and did as they were directed.
 And this story is still told among the Jews to this day.

-Our New Testament writers attempt in varied ways to describe the miracle and mystery of our Lord's dying and rising.
-As Peter's sermon at Pentecost was addressed to Jews from different countries but all sharing a Jewish identity, he sets Jesus within the framework of Jewish history.
-Just as the living God guided the people's national history, so He directed the life, death and resurrection of his chosen Messiah.
-The act of divine power that raised Jesus from the dead was already predicted in an inspired psalm of king David, a thousand years before.
-In Peter's view, David's prediction of victory over death applied directly to Jesus, to whose resurrection "all of us are witnesses."
-In this sermon, therefore, God was being true to his biblical word, in raising Jesus from the dead.
+Our Gospels and the Acts of the Apostles make various attempts to describe the miracle and wonder of our Lord’s rising from the dead.
+Peter’s sermon at Pentecost was addressed to many Jews from abroad who all shared a sense of Jewish history, so he set Jesus within the framework of that history.
+Just as the living God guided the life-journey of his people , so He directed the life, death and resurrection of his chosen Messiah.
+The act of divine power that raised Jesus from the dead was already predicted a thousand years earlier, in the inspired poetry of king David.
+David’s prediction of victory over death applied directly to Jesus, to whose resurrection Peter himself could witness.

-Where, we may wonder, did Saint Matthew get his story, reported by none of the other Gospels, about the guards at the tomb, who were bribed to claim that the disciples had stolen Jesus' body?
-Probably from the fact that some such claim was being made, in his vicinity, by enemies of the Christian movement.
-Knowing that such a slanderous claim was in the air, Matthew may even have invented the bribery story as a suitable rejoinder.
-At any rate his unusual account draws attention to the varied ways whereby the Evangelists and the author of the Acts sought to express to the inexpressible, the mystery of One who had passed beyond death, and was still a vital presence among his faithful followers.
+Where, we may wonder, did Saint Matthew get the story about the soldiers guarding at the tomb, who were bribed to claim that the disciples had stolen Jesus’ body?
+Probably some such claim was being made in his day by enemies of the Christian movement.
+Knowing that this false claim was in the air, Matthew’s source may have invented the bribery story as a suitable rejoinder.
+This unusual account shows how the Evangelists and the author of the Acts tried to express the inexpressible, the mystery of One who had passed to a life beyond death, and was still a vital presence among his faithful followers.